The Singapore Grip (TV series)

 The Singapore Grip is an ITV six-part television drama series.
 It is an adaptation of Booker Prize winner J.G.
 Farrell's 1978 novel The Singapore Grip.
 The story tells of a love affair taking place around the time of the Japanese invasion of Singapore.
 It stars Luke Treadaway, David Morrissey and Elizabeth Tan.

 The series debut was on BBC First in Australia on 26 July 2020, followed by 13 September on UK's ITV.

 Synopsis

-The story focuses on a British family, the Blacketts, who control one of the leading trading companies in colonial-era Singapore, and the son of his business partner, Matthew Webb.
-Walter Blackett is keen that Matthew Webb should marry his daughter Joan, but Matthew is interested instead in a mysterious Chinese woman, Vera Chiang.
+The story focuses on a British family, the Blacketts, who control one of the leading trading companies in colonial-era Singapore, and on Matthew Webb, the son of Walter Blackett's business partner.
+Walter is keen that Matthew should marry his daughter Joan, but Matthew is interested instead in a mysterious Chinese woman, Vera Chiang.
 When the Japanese invade and occupy Singapore, the couple is forced apart.
 A running joke in the story is Matthew trying to find out what "the Singapore Grip" means, and getting different answers from different people he talks to.